n0531m/awspricing2bigquery/README.md

 Age: 24
 ```

-now it's down to 150MB. it might be worth taking this subset, if your interest can be scoped down, or you have limitation in compute/storage capacity, which will not be the case for me. so will plan to use the whole.
+now it's down to 150MB. it might be worth taking this subset, if your interest can be scoped down, or you have limitation in compute/storage capacity.

 #### versionIndexUrl